iTrooz/ModpackResolver/README.md

 - Clone project
 - Install dependencies with `bun i`
 - To run the web app in development mode, go the right folder (`cd web`) and run using `bun run dev`.
 You may specify to proxy/cache API requests through http://localhost:8080 by running `bun run opt:proxy bun run dev`

-# WIP
-Project is in dev state, not stable nor finished yet